 - Breastfeed just as your baby is waking from naps.
 They should suck more gently when sleepy.

 - Try lying down while feeding; your baby can let excess milk dribble down from their mouth instead of having to swallow it all.
 The laid-back breastfeeding position can turn your fire hose into a fountain. ;-)

 - Feed your baby before they get too hungry; this will keep them from sucking too hard, which hurts when the nipples are already sore and can cause more nipple damage.
 How to recognize a baby's hunger cues.

 - Spray the extra milk into a towel or cloth before feeding your baby.

 You do not need to have overfull breasts for them to leak, but it is a common problem for mothers with an overabundance of milk.
 Put gentle pressure on the nipples by pressing your arms tightly against your chest for a few minutes.

 This is a common problem for mothers with oversupply issues.
-Just as your baby starts to doze off, your breast decides to have a "let-down" (increased flow of milk).
+As your baby starts to doze off, your breast decides to have a "let-down" (increased milk flow).
 This may cause your baby to pull off and cry instead of sleeping.
-If this happens, you can use the tips described above and/or on the let-down page, or you can switch your baby back to the less full breast.
+If this happens, you can use the tips described above on the let-down page or switch your baby back to the less full breast.

 The colic baby

 Most colic issues are caused by oversupply and acid reflux.
-Both of these issues are amplified when a baby is fed large meals that are widely spaced during the day.
+Both problems are amplified when a baby is fed large meals widely spaced during the day.
 Frequent, small meals will help to reduce colic symptoms.
-Babies who are carried in upright positions also experience less colic symptoms.
+Babies who are carried in upright positions also experience fewer colic symptoms.
 Learn more about wearing your baby and Kangaroo Mother Care.